edgio-docs/edgio-docs/src/guides/v7/performance/caching.md

 ![](/images/v7/performance/request-flow-edge-origin.png)

 If Origin Shield has been enabled on your origin, then the edge server may revalidate with an Origin Shield server.
-If the TTL for the cached version on the Origin Shield server has not expired, then the edge server will use the `Age` header to extend its cached asset's TTL.
+If the TTL for the asset cached on the Origin Shield server has not expired, then the edge server will use the `Age` header to extend its cached asset's TTL.

 ![](/images/v7/performance/request-flow-edge-origin-shield-origin.png)